annaken/annaken.github.io/README.md

 See the live blog at http://annaken.github.io/

-Anna Kennedy, infrastructure engineer and professional chaos monkey.
+Anna Kennedy, engineer, maker/fixer, and professional chaos monkey.